openziti/ziti-doc/docusaurus/docs/learn/quickstarts/services/ztha.md

 # run ziti-edge-tunnel for the client
 sudo ./ziti-edge-tunnel run -i /tmp/http.server.json

 #9.
-Start the client-side tunneller using the HTTP client identity.
+Start the client-side tunneler using the HTTP client identity.
 #   This step is dependant on platform.
 For this demo we'll be using a virtual machine running linux and we'll be using the
 #   ziti-edge-tunnel binary.
 Copy the http.client.jwt from step 1 to the client machine.
 For the example we'll use /tmp/http.client.jwt
 #